 *As of August 2020.

-New Zealand - New amendments to New Zealand's 1993 Privacy Act made their way through parliament in June 2020 and are set to come into effect on December 1, 2020.
+New Zealand - New amendments to New Zealand's 1993 Privacy Act made their way through parliament in June 2020 and came into effect on December 1, 2020.
 Admittedly, it's debatable whether these amendments are actually "GDPR-like" as they are missing key provisions that the GDPR is notable for.

 What's similar to GDPR is the requirement to notify authorities and affected parties of data breaches and the introduction of new restrictions to offshore data transfer, similar to Australia's Privacy Amendment from 2018.
 However, a few things are decidedly different which make these new amendments to New Zealand's Privacy Act significantly less threatening than GDPR.

-First, there are no fines on par with GDPR for non-compliance.
+First, the fines for non-compliance are significantly lower than with GDPR (the maximum fine is just 10,000 NZD, however there is a mechanism in place for class action suits).
 Second, while New Zealand is sometimes forgotten on world maps, the "right to be forgotten" is not included in the Privacy Act either, nor is the right to data portability.
 Finally, the restrictions on offshore data transfer don't typically apply to cloud servers, which makes a huge difference as most major cloud servers are based outside of New Zealand.

 India - India's Personal Data Protection Bill (PDPB) was introduced to parliament in December of 2019 and is likely to pass this year.
 Companies all over India are already beginning to prepare.
 PDPB is modeled after GDPR although some of its policies aren't laid out as clearly and more discretion is given to India's Central Government to decide how it is enforced and when exceptions can be made.
 It is similar in terms of requiring consent of data subjects (or in PDPB's case, "data principals"), breach notification requirements, a right to be forgotten, and heavy fines for noncompliance that may be as a high as 4% of global annual turnover.